Aswan and Abu Simbel

 You're also at the last place where heiroglyphs were known to be used.
 A priest carved a hieroglyphic inscription into the Gate of Hadrian on the island of Philae at Aswan on 24 August 394 AD.
 After 3,000 years of use, that inscription was the last one as far as we know.

-Knowledge of how to read and write hieroglyphs disappeared over the following centuries.
+Knowledge of how to read and write hieroglyphs was lost over the following centuries.
 We only recovered that knowledge in the late 1700s and early 1800s using the parallel texts of the newly discovered Rosetta Stone.

 Nubian Oasis Hotel in Aswan.